AMERICAN VALUES AND ASSUMPTIONS

 Time

 Americans value time like money.
 They use time wisely to make their future better.
 They make a plan and follow it making a fixed timetable.
-They do not like to waste other person’s time, either.
+They do not like to waste other people’s time, either.
 American attitude to time is different from that of non-Europeans, who are not serious enough to use time wisely.
-It is said that Americans are so tied to their routine life that they cannot enjoy life as human being, and they are like machines.
+It is said that Americans are so tied to their routine life that they cannot enjoy life as human beings, and they are like machines.
 Americans value efficiency to complete the task quickly by using minimum resources.
 That’s why e-mail is popular among them.
 Businesspeople and students use it frequently.
 Popular magazines publish suggestions to do numerous everyday tasks efficiently.
-Internet provides them any kind information immediately.
-Americans want the responses of any kind of communication immediately.
+The Internet provides them any kind of information immediately.
+Americans want responses of any kind of communication immediately.

 Achievement, Action, Work, And Materialism